mondaro/chia_node_conn/README.md

 # chia_node_conn

-chia_node_conn ver.1.5.e release: 260520
+chia_node_conn ver.1.6.a release: 212705
 by MONTECH

 About

 All node to be catch up on https://chia.keva.app/
 *** Completability on Windows 10 ***

-1. [chia_node_conn] is python lite programe, no GUI, no CLI, no Brain!! meaning not matter to use it. ^^
-2. Easy to use it just Double-Click on file (chia_node_conn.py).
-3. Result will put on clipboard for fast putting in PowerShell manually.
+**UPDATE**

-4. Log file will be come soon.
+Realtime to sync node data from https://chia.keva.app/ every 3 minute(Can change it in programme) And so Log file will be come soon.
 Sorry for late this claim option to be won't essential for now.
-5. Schedule will be soon.
-This important optional but not commit for now. ^^ All data(IP Node Address) on that website usually refresh and update while a minute any time.
-So keep watching it when long time to add node and manual use this programe again.
-For now for now. ^^

 User manual

+1. Edit path of chia-deamon on file (path.txt)
+Ex.
+C:\Users\{username}\AppData\Local\chia-blockchain\{app-version}\resources\app.asar.unpacked\daemon
-1. Edit path of chia-deamon on file (path.txt) Ex.
-C:\Users\{username}\AppData\Local\chia-blockchain\{app-version}\resources\app.asar.unpacked\daemon and so no kind of backslash for now programe will automatic edit or neither khow your path just look on PowerShell shortcut in folder.
+and so no kind of backslash for now programme will automatic edit or neither khow your path just look on PowerShell shortcut in folder.
-2. Double-Click on chia_node_conn.py.
-3. If normally PowerShell will show dialog, or either please check your path file.
-4. Right-Click on mouse in PowerShell command dialog.Paste command to PowerShell.
-5. Just auto add node connection while success new line gone stop.
-6. Do again while IP Node Address change on that website update. ^^
+2. Right-Click on chia_node_conn.py and click Edit with IDLE select your python editor.
+3. Run module or press [F5]
+4. Shell dialog will show soon whom action.
+5. For now manually to Right-Click for paste command on PowerShell to add all node.Soon will fix it to automatic add all it.

 Caution

 **Please update via github to daily fresh programe for happy serve happy doughnut.

 Support me to donate at

 CHIA: xch1ek3yvx9yyspgdwh60hf3q09xjdh9xaqkrfm5tm69cu5j4y6exw0qd8alxr

 BSC: 0xd816E919AA8A93d84B337D137301eF27ead44f42

 Contact me